RADFORD, M[ONA]. A[UGUSTA]. (3 Aug

 1920s – 1930s

-Author of 11 novels, most or all of them adventure or thriller in theme, many
+Author of 11 novels, most or all of them adventurous in theme, many with

 Man with His Back to the East (1926), is set in Egypt.
 A blurb from the Yorkshire Observer called The Mystery of the Lotus Queen (1931)